CleoNeth/CleoNeth/README.md

-- 👋 Hi, Cleo Is Here!
-- 👀 I’m interested in anything
-- 🌱 I’m currently learning C++, Phyton
-- 💞️ I’m looking to collaborate on Anyone
+Cleo is here, learning Python rn
-- 📫 How to reach me Discord : cleoneth_
+Discord : cleoneth_

 <!---
 CleoNeth/CleoNeth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.